Altinn/altinn-studio-docs/content/correspondence/transition/_index.en.md

 - No "Archive" button

+### Measures for Gradual Increase of Load

+To reduce unnecessary load, the Altinn 2 portal will only call the API endpoints of Altinn 3 Message if a given user/organization has data in Altinn 3 Message.
+Altinn 3 Message calls the SBLBridge component and sets an internal flag per user ##PartyHasAltinn3Messages## in the Altinn 2 database when messages are created.
+This results in a gradual increase in cross-traffic, based on whether data is available from either new services or migrated messages.

 ## Migration of Service Configuration

 Altinn's "Move Data" project will take responsibility for migrating all necessary configuration from Altinn 2 to Altinn 3 and will create this on behalf of Service Owners.